 - Openness – to change – to new ways of thinking, feeling, and acting.

 - Awareness – Self-searching needs to become a regular habit for effective stress management.
 We need to become aware of how we are affected physiologically, psychologically, and behaviorally.
 We need to know what we are responding to and what our expectations are.

 - Acknowledgement – tell another or others.
 This breaks the cycle of internalizing the thoughts.
 It helps increase the awareness and it helps lead to acceptance.

-- Acceptance – before we can change anything, we must genuinely accept our circumstance, i.e. that I am 100% accountable for where I’m at.
-It’s like the alcoholic who has no hope of recovery until he accepts the fact that he’s and alcoholic.
+- Acceptance – before we can change anything, we must genuinely accept our circumstance, i.e., that I am 100% accountable for where I am at.
+It is like the alcoholic who has no hope of recovery until they accept the fact that they are an alcoholic.
 Acceptance doesn’t mean we have to like it.
 It just means we recognize “what is, is” – for now.

 - Action – I must decide what I can do to resolve my difficulty and do it.
 It helps to have a good support system to provide the support necessary to take action different from our habitual actions.